 "What a prick," Mikami comments as the door shuts.
 I agree.

 We make our way back to the table where Touta is still unconscious, with the crown of his head propping up a half-full wine glass.
-Mikami wakes him and demands that he help me drag him to the taxi rank, and then we head our separate ways.
-On my way to the office, I stop at a payphone and make an anonymous call to a gossip rag.
+Mikami wakes him and demands that he help me drag him to the taxi rank, and then we go our separate ways.
+Near the office, I stop at a payphone and make an anonymous call to a gossip rag.
 Government aide is having an affair with his brother-in-arms' girlfriend, Misa Amane, at this very moment.
 She of such hits as 'Whisper Me a Butterfly' and 'My Heart is a Dungeon (For Your Love)'.
 Then I walk to my office and settle down on my lounger for the night.

 Jeevas decided to come out of the rathole at just the right time for the story to hit the morning papers.
 I woke up to the sad news that I'd been cuckolded.
 Of course I am devastated and had a large breakfast.